jsebrech/fifty/README.md

         use Fifty\_;

 To see how to use it in practice, check out the [nano-blog](https://github.com/jsebrech/fiftyblog) built with this framework.
+That also serves as a blueprint for an app MVC structure.

 ## _::route